 1/2 tsp baking powder

 1 Tbsp sea salt [I used Kosher salt and it tasted just fine.]

 Before making any of the dough, you need to scoop little dollops of Nutella onto a cookie sheet lined with parchment paper to freeze.
 The original recipe suggests 15 minutes in the freezer, our house is pretty warm and I found it much easier to make these cookies after the dollops were frozen for at least an hour.
 In fact, I made mine the night before.*

 I used 1 teaspoon scoops, but I thought they made the cookies too big.
 I made some using my 1/4 teaspoon scoop and thought that was perfect.
 If you want big cookies (5-6 inches in diameter), use the 1 teaspoon.

 Prepare your baking sheets as you wish.
 I always use parchment paper on my cookie sheets.
 Preheat your oven to 350 degrees.

 Beat 1 1/2 cups sugar with softened butter, until fluffy - 3 to 5 minutes.
 Beat in eggs, one at a time.
 Then stir in the vanilla.

-In a separate bowl, whisk flour, baking soda and salt.
+In a separate bowl, whisk flour, baking powder and salt.
 Slowly, incorporate this dry mixture into the wet one, until just combined.